 The jackal head on the lid represents the god Duamutef, which means this jar would have held a stomach.
-Cartonnage is the name used for the layers of plaster and linen that the ancient Egyptians used to make masks, panels and coffins.
-This piece (on page 20) comes from the left side of a mummy's face, and dates from 946 - 735 BC.
+Cartonnage is the name used for the layers of plaster and linen that the Ancient Egyptians used to make masks, panels and coffins.